fabyniemeyer/resume/fniemeyer.md

 - Took ownership of several aspects of the work bringing immediate and long term results.
 - Proposed adoption of new department policy to the leadership team.
 - Introduced a procedure that benefited all testers in collaboration with the test manager and PM team.
-- Implemented a creative methodology for improving test accuracy. - Raised awareness regarding use of personal protective equipment.
+- Implemented a creative methodology for improving test accuracy.
+- Raised awareness regarding use of personal protective equipment.
 - Presented data in a creative new way.
 - Quality assurance and compatibility testing for Microsoft's next-gen gaming hardware & software.
 - Under NDA.
 Worked until the end of the program.

+**Bilingual Specialist - Customer Service & Product Testing** *Nintendo*
+Nov/2017 - Nov/2018